heliotactic/heliotactic.github.io/_posts/articles/2016-07-31-desaussure.md

 There is this whole rich space for expansion in `optocalorics`--can't wait to see you all absorbing the fun and sharing the many new discoveries waiting for us all out there!
 And now, let's bring it on back to our modern troubadour, Utah:

 > “I have a good friend in the East, who comes to my shows and says, you sing a lot about the past, you can't live in the past, you know.
 I say to him, I can go outside and pick up a rock that's older than the oldest song you know, and bring it back in here and drop it on your foot. **Now the past didn't go anywhere, did it?
 It's right here, right now.** I always thought that anybody who told me I couldn't live in the past was trying to get me to forget something that if I remembered it it would get them serious trouble.
 No, that 50s, 60s, 70s, 90s stuff, that whole idea of decade packaging, things don't happen that way.
 The Vietnam War heated up in 1965 and ended in 1975--what's that got to do with decades?
 No, that packaging of time is a journalist convenience that they use to trivialize and to dismiss important events and important ideas.
-I defy that.” -- Utah Phillips
+I defy that.” -- U. Utah Phillips

 The light will out friends.
 -JRSB